 Snow has also spent over five years coaching in Olympic Development Programs in Colorado, West Virginia and Georgia and has been a coach with U.S. Soccer Region I since 2011.
 She is a recipient of the Walt Chyzowych Memorial Fund Scholarship and the Chris Nedelcoyych Soccer Foundation Scholarship for soccer education.
 Snow obtained her USSF A License in 2009, becoming one of the youngest females to receive that honor.

 She is no stranger to the Peach Belt Conference.
 Snow (formerly Samantha Bird) is a former member of the Columbus State women's soccer program where she played under current head coach Jay Entlich.
 CSU won the Peach Belt Conference in Snow's final season of competition in 2005 before injuries ended her playing career prematurely.
-She spent the next two seasons as a student manager with Columbus State, which saw the Lady Cougars earned earn back-to-back NCAA Tournament berths and reach as far as the Elite Eight.
+She spent the next two seasons as a student assistant coach with Columbus State, which saw the Lady Cougars earned earn back-to-back NCAA Tournament berths and reach as far as the Elite Eight.

 Snow adds to her licenses after obtaining her USSF National Goalkeeping License in the Spring of 2014.